Technetium-99m

 Technetium-99m (99mTc) is a metastable nuclear isomer of technetium-99 (itself an isotope of technetium), symbolized as 99mTc, that is used in tens of millions of medical diagnostic procedures annually, making it the most commonly used medical radioisotope in the world.

 Technetium-99m is used as a radioactive tracer and can be detected in the body by medical equipment (gamma cameras).
-It is well suited to the role, because it emits readily detectable gamma rays with a photon energy of 140 keV (these 8.8 pm photons are about the same wavelength as emitted by conventional X-ray diagnostic equipment) and its half-life for gamma emission is 6.0058 hours (meaning 93.7% of it decays to 99Tc in 24 hours).
+It is well suited to the role, because it emits readily detectable gamma rays with a photon energy of 140.5 keV (within the range emitted by conventional X-ray diagnostic equipment) and its half-life is 6.0066 hours (meaning 93.7% of it decays to 99Tc in 24 hours).
 The relatively "short" physical half-life of the isotope and its biological half-life of 1 day (in terms of human activity and metabolism) allows for scanning procedures which collect data rapidly but keep total patient radiation exposure low.
 The same characteristics make the isotope unsuitable for therapeutic use.

 Technetium-99m was discovered as a product of cyclotron bombardment of molybdenum.
 This procedure produced molybdenum-99, a radionuclide with a longer half-life (2.75 days), which decays to 99mTc.
 This longer decay time allows for 99Mo to be shipped to medical facilities, where 99mTc is extracted from the sample as it is produced.
-In turn, 99Mo is usually created commercially by fission of highly enriched uranium in a small number of research and material testing nuclear reactors in several countries.
+In turn, the 99Mo is usually created by fission of highly enriched uranium in a small number of research and material testing nuclear reactors in several countries.

 History

 Discovery

 In 1938, Emilio Segrè and Glenn T. Seaborg isolated for the first time the metastable isotope technetium-99m, after bombarding natural molybdenum with 8 MeV deuterons in the 37 inch cyclotron of Ernest Orlando Lawrence's Radiation laboratory.
 In 1970 Seaborg explained that:

-Later in 1940, Emilio Segrè and Chien-Shiung Wu published experimental results of an analysis of fission products of uranium-235, including molybdenum-99, and detected the presence of an isomer of element 43 with a 6-hour half life, later labelled as technetium-99m.
+Later in 1940, Emilio Segrè and Chien-Shiung Wu published experimental results of an analysis of fission products of uranium-235, including molybdenum-99, and detected the presence of an isomer of element 43 with a 6-hour half-life, later labelled as technetium-99m.